-- 2. Provide effective instruction on hyperbaric conditions, before beginning hyperbaric operations, to each worker who performs work, or controls the exposure of others, and document this instruction.
-The instruction would need to include: - (a) The physics and physiology of hyperbaric work; - (b) Recognition of pressure-related - (c) Information on the causes and recognition of the signs and symptoms associated with decompression illness, and other hyperbaric interventionrelated health effects (e.g., barotrauma, nitrogen narcosis, and oxygen toxicity); - (d) How to avoid discomfort during compression and decompression; - (e) Information the workers can use to contact the appropriate healthcare professionals should the workers have concerns that they may be experiencing adverse health effects from hyperbaric exposure; and - (f) Procedures and requirements applicable to the employee in the project-specific HOM. - 3.
-Repeat the instruction specified in paragraph (G) of this proposed condition periodically and as necessary (e.g., after making changes to its hyperbaric operations). - 4.
-When conducting training for its hyperbaric workers, make this training available to OSHA personnel and notify the OTPCA at OSHA's national office and OSHA's nearest affected Area Office(s) before the training takes place.
+2. Provide effective instruction, before beginning hyperbaric operations, to each worker who performs work, or controls the exposure of others, in hyperbaric conditions, and document this instruction.
+The instruction must include topics such as:

+(a) The physics and physiology of hyperbaric work;

+(b) Recognition of pressure-related injuries;

+(c) Information on the causes and recognition of the signs and symptoms associated with decompression illness, and other hyperbaric interventionrelated health effects (e.g., barotrauma, nitrogen narcosis, and oxygen toxicity).

+(d) How to avoid discomfort during compression and decompression; and

+(e) Information the workers can use to contact the appropriate healthcare professionals should the workers have concerns that they may be experiencing adverse health effects from hyperbaric exposure; and

+(f) Procedures and requirements applicable to the employee in the project-specific HOM.

+3. Repeat the instruction specified in paragraph (2) of this condition periodically and as necessary (e.g., after making changes to their hyperbaric operations).

+4. When conducting training for their hyperbaric workers, make this training available to OSHA personnel and notify OTPCA the Cleveland, Ohio OSHA Area Office before the training takes place.

-H. Inspections, Tests, and Accident Prevention
+G. Inspections, Tests, and Accident Prevention

-- 1. TSJV would have to initiate and maintain a program of frequent and regular inspections of the TBM's hyperbaric equipment and support systems (such as temperature control, illumination, ventilation, and fireprevention and fire-suppression systems), and hyperbaric work areas, as required under 29 CFR 1926.20(b)(2), including: - (a) Developing a set of checklists to be used by a competent person in conducting weekly inspections of hyperbaric equipment and work areas; - (b) Ensuring that a competent person conducts daily visual checks and weekly inspections of the TBM. - 2.
-Remove from service any equipment that constitutes a safety hazard until it corrects the hazardous condition and has the correction approved by a qualified person. - 3.
-TSJV would have to maintain records of all tests and inspections of the TBM, as well as associated corrective actions and repairs, at the job site for the duration of the job.
+1. McNally must initiate and maintain a program of frequent and regular inspections of the TBM's hyperbaric equipment and support systems (such as temperature control, illumination, ventilation, and fire-prevention and firesuppression systems), and hyperbaric work areas, as required under 29 CFR 1926.20(b)(2), including:

-18 Adapted from 29 CFR 1926.32(m).

-19 See ANSI/AIHA Z10-2012, American National Standard for Occupational Health and Safety Management Systems, for reference.
+(a) Developing a set of checklists to be used by a competent person in conducting weekly inspections of hyperbaric equipment and work areas; and

+(b) Ensuring that a competent person conducts daily visual checks, as well as weekly inspections of the TBM.

+2. Remove from service any equipment that constitutes a safety hazard until it corrects the hazardous condition and has the correction approved by a qualified person.

+3. McNally must maintain records of all tests and inspections of the TBM, as well as associated corrective actions and repairs, at the job site for the duration of the job.

-I. Compression and Decompression
+H. Compression and Decompression

-TSJV would have to consult with its attending physician concerning the need for special compression or decompression exposures appropriate for CAWs not acclimated to hyperbaric exposure.
+McNally must consult with their attending physician concerning the need for special compression or decompression exposures appropriate for CAWs not acclimated to hyperbaric exposure.

-J. Recordkeeping
+I. Recordkeeping

-In addition to completing OSHA Form 301 Injury and Illness Incident Report and OSHA Form 300 Log of Work-Related Injuries and Illnesses, TSJV would have to maintain records of:
+In addition to completing OSHA Form 301 Injury and Illness Incident Report and OSHA Form 300 Log of Work-Related Injuries and Illnesses, McNally must maintain records of:

-- 1. The date, times (e.g., time compression started, time spent compressing, time performing intervention, time spent decompressing), and pressure for each hyperbaric intervention. - 2.
-The names of all supervisors and DMTs involved for each intervention. - 3.
-The name of each individual worker exposed to hyperbaric pressure and the decompression protocols and results for each worker. - 4.
-The total number of interventions and the amount of hyperbaric work time at each pressure. - 5.
-The results of the post-intervention physical assessment of each CAW for signs and symptoms of decompression illness, barotrauma, nitrogen narcosis, oxygen toxicity or other health effects associated with work in compressed air for each hyperbaric intervention.
+1. The date, times (e.g., time compression started, time spent compressing, time performing intervention, time spent decompressing), and pressure for each hyperbaric intervention.

+2. The names of all supervisors and DMTs involved for each intervention.

+3. The name of each individual worker exposed to hyperbaric pressure and the decompression protocols and results for each worker.

+4. The total number of interventions and the amount of hyperbaric work time at each pressure.

+5. The results of the post-intervention physical assessment of each CAW for signs and symptoms of decompression illness, barotrauma, nitrogen narcosis, oxygen toxicity or other health effects associated with work in compressed air for each hyperbaric intervention.

-K. Notifications
+J. Notifications